srinivaspuj/Srinivas_binance_bot/README.md

-# 💹 Binance Testnet Trading Bot (KPA Backend Assignment)
+# 💹 Binance Testnet Trading Bot

 This project is a real-time, modular, and CLI-based trading bot built to interact with the **Binance Testnet API**.
 It supports multiple order types, strategies, and a basic user interface.
 The project is structured and written for IT industry-level backend development.